PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant recent improvements
+- June 2024: refactored sk_buff management to use frags; improves efficiency significantly.
 - April 2024: replaced `master` branch with `main`
 - December 2022: Version 2.0.
 This includes a new mechanism for managing buffer space for incoming messages, which improves throughput by 50-100% in many situations.
 In addition, Homa now uses the sendmsg and recvmsg system calls, rather than ioctls, for sending and receiving messages.
 The API for receiving messages is incompatible with 1.01.
-- November 2022: Implemented software GSO for Homa.
+- November 2022: implemented software GSO for Homa.
-- September 2022: Added support for IPv6, as well as completion cookies.
+- September 2022: added support for IPv6, as well as completion cookies.
   This required small but incompatible changes to the API.
   Many thanks to Dan Manjarres for contributing these improvements.